-Class Details: Six session class.
-Instruction fee is $180, Materials and shop fee is $225 (Total: $405).
+Class Details: Five or Six session class.
+Instruction fee is $180, Materials and shop fee is $280 (Total: $460).
 Six students max.
 Note about wait lists.

 Prerequisites: No prerequisites but you should be comfortable using power tools and not squeamish with loud noises, sparks, or fire.
 All safety equipment will be provided.
 18 or older or instructor permission.

 Standard Clothing: You will be required to wear long sleeves and long pants, both made of 100% cotton or wool, and all leather or canvas shoes (Vans, Converse, work boots, cowboy boots all good; ballet flats, clogs, running shoes, all bad).
 No synthetic melty stuff.
 Please bring reading glasses and something to tie your hair back if you need either.